Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 ```

-# Complication Provider XML schema
+## Providing XML Schema to Create Complication Provider Application

-To make the complication provider app, complication provider tags are provided in tizen-manifest.xml file.
+To create the complication provider application, complication provider tags are provided in `tizen-manifest.xml` file.
-It is possible to provide multiple complication provider in a complication provider application.
+It is possible to provide multiple complication provider in a complication provider application:

 ```xml
 <complication provider-id="mycomplicationid" setup-appid="org.tizen.watch_setting">
 </complication>
 ```

-The attribute "provider-id" is the id of complication, and it is mandatory.
+It is mandatory to use attribute "provider-id" that is the id of the complication.
-If it is necessary to set the options to provide the specific data (like world clock), it can provide the complication setting application.
+If it is necessary to set the options to provide the specific data (such as, world clock), it can provide the complication setting application.
-In this case, "setup-appid" is the appid of the complication setting app.
+In this case, "setup-appid" is the appid of the complication setting application.

-The "trusted" attribute value "true" means the complication provider do not send data to the complications which have different certificate.
+If the "trusted" attribute value is "true", the complication provider do not send data to the complications which have different certificate.

-At least one `<support-type>` is necessary to make the complication provider app, it is possible to support multiple types.
+At least one `<support-type>` is necessary to create the complication provider application.
+Also, it is possible to support multiple types.
-Support type means the data types that can be provided from the complication provider.
-It is not able to declare duplicated data type for
+These support type means data type and the complication provider provides data types that are defined in xml.
+It is not possible to declare duplicated data type for
 one complication provider id.

 ```xml